archived-user/cs101/README.md

   Split the procedure up into sub procedures and implement them one at a time.
   This reduces error, keeps the problem simple, and makes each component easy to test and code.
   Incrementally create the procedure and test, until a full solution is produced.

+Aliasing are assignments refering to the same objects.
+Any mutation to the object from one assignment will be reflected when referenced from the other assignments.